Lottery Good Causes

-Out of every £1 spent on tickets, 20p is distributed to health-related good causes around the UK.
+The Health Lottery distributes 25.5% of its revenue to health-related good causes around the country.
 The lottery raises money for initiatives concerned with helping people lead healthier, longer lives and which aren't already covered by the NHS.
 Local people choose the causes that benefit from the money alongside Health Lottery's partner charity, the People's Health Trust.

 The Health Lottery has raised over £100 million for good causes.
 One of the many charities to benefit has been the Newham Chinese Association, which received a £50,000 grant to keep running for 2018 and 2019.
 The funding has helped older Chinese people living in the area to battle isolation and honour Chinese culture, including a series of activities to mark the Chinese New Year.